Indians end Hader’s hitless streak, beat Brewers 4-3

 Keston Hiura hit a solo homer in the sixth and Orlando Arcia belted a leadoff drive in the eighth as Milwaukee erased a 3-1 deficit.
 Arcia’s shot came against Nick Wittgren, who had worked out of a bases-loaded jam in the seventh.

 José Ramirez’s two-run homer gave the Indians a 3-1 lead in the fifth.
 It came on the 10th pitch of the at-bat and chased Brewers starter Brandon Woodruff.
+Hernández doubled in Mercado one batter earlier to tie the score.

 Aaron Civale allowed two runs in six innings for Cleveland, but remained winless since Aug.
 19 at Pittsburgh.
 The right-hander gave up an RBI double to Daniel Vogelbach in the fourth and Hiura’s homer.

 Vogelbach, who was claimed off waivers from Toronto on Thursday, went 1 for 3.
-He has three hits in two games with the Brewers after the former All-Star was 5 for 57 (.088) in 20 combined games for the Mariners and Blue Jays.
+The former All-Star has three hits in two games with the Brewers after going 5 for 57 (.088) in 20 combined games for the Mariners and Blue Jays.

 Woodruff worked 4 1/3 innings, allowing four hits and striking out seven.
 The right-hander pitched for the first time since becoming a father on Aug.
 31, when his wife Jonie gave birth to daughter Kyler Alise.